jamcoy/stream3/README.md

 Users are encouraged in several places to fill their tank when refueling and not to miss logging anything.
 Messages are shown when tracking is suspended or resumed when they report that they have missed logging something.

 ##Hosting
-The website is hosted on a virtual private server (Debian) using Gunicorn as the webserver, with Nginx acting as a reverse proxy server.
+The website is hosted on a virtual private server (Debian) using the Gunicorn WSGI web application server.
+In front of Gunicorn is Nginx acting as a reverse-proxy.
 Nginx is configured to use gzip compression and TLS encryption.

 ##Notes
 If you clone the repository and run the code locally, you will need to specify which of the settings files you wish to use.